-In Spekkens' notion of contextuality, a fundamental role is played by two properties, namely, the existence of a non-unique decomposition of quantum mechanical mixed states into pure states, and the requirement that the indistiguishability present at the operational level, identified here with quantum mechanical predictions, is satisfied at the level of the ontological model.

-In classical probability theory (let us consider for simplicity a finite number of events), the space of probabilities is a simplex, hence, each point can be written as a unique decomposition of its extreme points, interpreted as classical pure states and corresponding to $\{0,1\}$-valued probability assignments (see also the discussion in Sec.~\ref{polyt}).
-It is perhaps not surprising, then, that attempts to construct (measurement) noncontextual hidden variable models for two-level quantum systems ,e.g., the models by \citet{Bell:1966RMP} and by \citet{Kochen:1967JMM}, turn out to be explicitly preparation contextual \cite{LeiferPRL2013}.
-In these models, in fact, if we were able to ``directly measure'' the hidden variable $\lambda$, we could distinguish between an equal mixture of $\ket{0}$ and $\ket{1}$ and an equal mixture of $\ket{+}$ and $\ket{-}$, even though both mixtures give rise to same quantum state $\rho=\openone/2$.
-This is an explicit example of preparation contextuality: According to the hidden variable model such preparations are indeed different, even though quantum measurements are not able to distinguish them.
+In Spekkens' notion of contextuality, a fundamental role is played by two properties, namely, the existence of a nonunique decomposition of quantum mechanical mixed states into pure states, and the requirement that the indistinguishability present at the operational level, identified here with quantum mechanical predictions, is satisfied at the level of the ontological model.
+In contrast, if one assumes a classical model (specifically a measurement contextual hidden-variable model), then each mixed state is a probability distribution and hence has a unique convex decomposition into determinisitic assignments, which take here the role of pure states.
+It follows that hidden-variable models for two-level quantum systems, such as the models by \citet{Bell:1966RMP} and by \citet{Kochen:1967JMM}, turn out to be preparation contextual \cite{LeiferPRL2013}.
+In these models, in fact, if we were able to directly measure the hidden variable $\lambda$, we could distinguish between an equal mixture of $\ket{0}$ and $\ket{1}$ and an equal mixture of $\ket{+}$ and $\ket{-}$, even though both mixtures give rise to same quantum state $\rho=\openone/2$.
+This is an explicit example of preparation contextuality.
+According to the hidden-variable model such preparations are indeed different, even though the theory does not contain measurements that are able to distinguish them.

-The notion of operational indistiguishability, based on the above notion of a tomographically complete set of operations, implicitly assumes that the ontological model predicts no new phenomena, but merely provides a classical description of the same operations as those allowed in quantum mechanics.
-Operational indistinguishability is, then, justified by what Spekkens calls {\it Leibniz's principle of the ontological identity of empirical indiscernables}~\cite{Spekkens2019}.